15 Best Movies Ahead of Their Time

 8. Roshomon

-If you look up for a list of best non-English films than the majority will have this movie on their list.
-A movie by Akira Kurosawa, who is highly revered, praised, looked-up to and also one of the most influential directors ever.
+If you look up a list of best non-English films, then the majority will have this movie on their list.
+It is a movie by Akira Kurosawa, who is highly revered, praised, looked up to, and also one of the most influential directors ever.
 The movie, though, was written off by Japanese critics but was wholeheartedly embraced by the international audience.
-It won the Golden Lion at the Venice Film Festival in 1951, including several other.
+It won the Golden Lion at the Venice Film Festival in 1951, including several others.

 Read More: Best Golf Movies of All Time